Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Experiments

 \subsection{Experimental Settings}

-\paragraph{Benchmarks} Our benchmarking dataset is a collection of widely-used arithmetic CHC benchmarks from some related works \cite{dillig2013inductive,freq,garg2016learning} and SV-COMP\footnote{\url{http://sv-comp.sosy-lab.org/}}, collected by FreqHorn \cite{freq}.
-It is a suite of $288$ instances in total, in which $235$ are safe ones, and $53$ are unsafe ones.
-The instances are lightweight, arithmetic CHC benchmarks, but many of them require non-trivial effort to reason about the correct interpretation due to the complexity of the arithmetic.
-Most instances are under linear arithmetic, and a few require the ability to deal with simple non-linear arithmetic.
-We also discuss some results on CHC-COMP-22\footnote{https://chc-comp.github.io/}, LIA track.
-See Appendix for details.
+\paragraph{Benchmarks.} Our benchmarking dataset comprises a collection of widely-used arithmetic CHC benchmarks from related works \cite{dillig2013inductive,freq,garg2016learning} and SV-COMP\footnote{\url{http://sv-comp.sosy-lab.org/}}, collected by FreqHorn \cite{freq}.
+It is a suite of $288$ instances in total, consisting of $235$ safe ones and $53$ unsafe ones.
+The instances are lightweight arithmetic CHC systems, yet many demand non-trivial effort to determine a solution interpretation due to the arithmetic complexity.
+Most instances are under linear arithmetic, while a few necessitate handling non-linear arithmetic.
+We also discuss results on CHC-COMP-22\footnote{https://chc-comp.github.io/}, LIA track.
+See Appendix \ref{app:statbench} for details.

-\paragraph{Implementation Details} Our implementation of \name is built in Python 3.10.
-The backend SMT solver we use is Microsoft Z3 \cite{de2008z3} 4.8.11.0.
-Our tool supports the SMT-LIB2 \cite{BarFT-SMTLIB} format and the Datalog (rule-query) format.
-See Appendix for details.

-\paragraph{Hyperparameters} For the learner, in SVM, the $C$ parameter is set to $1$.
-The upper limit of the coefficients in the hyperplanes is set to $10$.
-For the reasoner, as for zone expansion strategy, to avoid the zones being over-complicated and slowing down the backend solver, if the length\footnote{The ``length'' refers to the size of the internal representation of Z3.
-More details can be found in Appendix.} of the body constraint is larger than 500, the CHC is skipped when expanding.
-If the length of a zone is larger than 1500, the expansion of this zone is stopped.
-If the expansion of a zone introduces a quantifier that is not able to eliminate, the expansion procedure of this zone would also be stopped.
+\paragraph{Hyperparameters.} In SVM, the $C$ parameter is set to $1$.
+The upper limit of the coefficients in the hyperplanes is set to $5$.
+For DT, we use C5.0 as a default option.
+For the dataset, the best result we achieved is to use option B in Appendix \ref{sec:learner_ext}, where $a=50$, $b=50$.
+For the reasoner, the hyperparameters $l_1$, $l_2$ and $l_3$ in Appendix \ref{ab} are $700$, $500$, and $1500$\footnote{More information on the configuration, like the scheduler mentioned in Section~\ref{sec:chronosym}, is shown at \url{https://github.com/Chronosymbolic/Chronosymbolic-Learning/blob/main/experiment/result_safe_summary.log}.} respectively.

-\paragraph{Experiment Setup} We set the timeout of solving a CHC system instance as $360$ seconds for all tools.
-Since there is some randomness in the tools, we repeat three times for each experiment and report the best result.
+\paragraph{Experiment Setup.} We impose a timeout of solving a CHC system instance as $360$ seconds across all tools.
+To account for the inherent randomness in the tools, we repeat three times for each experiment and report the best result\footnote{We include results showcasing how random seeds affect the performance in Appendix \ref{app:rnd}.}.